-Program Requirements.
-The Honors Program is University-wide rather than departmentally based.
-Honors courses apply toward graduation in one of three ways: to fulfill a Bonaventure Program requirement, to serve as an elective, or to apply as a major course within a discipline.
-Honors students may not take more than six hours of honors coursework in any semester unless they are pursuing Distinguished Honors and choose to enroll in HON 498, Honors Research.
-Honors students may transfer a maximum of 2 honors courses from a previous institution.
-While full-time enrollment is 12-18 hours, Honors students may register for up to 21 hours during 2 semesters at no additional charge (Honors students may receive a total of 6 tuition-free hours while actively enrolled in Honors at Quincy University).
-Students must complete 18 hours in the Honors Program to receive Honors Scholar recognition.
+General Course Requirements.
+The President's Honors College is University-wide and Honors students can choose any major field of study.
+Honors courses apply toward graduation in one of three ways: to fulfill a Bonaventure Program requirement, to serve as an elective, or to apply as a major or minor course.
+Honors students may not take more than six hours of Honors coursework in any semester unless they are pursuing Distinguished Honors Scholar status and choose to enroll in HON 498, Honors Research.

+Honors students may transfer a maximum of two Honors courses from a previous institution.
+While full-time enrollment is 12-18 hours, Honors students may register for up to 21 hours during two semesters at no additional charge.
+This means that Honors students may receive six tuition-free overload hours while actively enrolled in the Honors College at Quincy University.

 Honors courses fall into two categories:

-Designated Honors Courses:

-Honors students are required to take 2 designated honors courses, either Bonaventure Program classes or electives that have special honors status.
-First-year students will enter the university curriculum as a group, usually sharing a common experience in one Bonaventure Program class in the fall with the option of another in the spring.
-Other upper-level courses are offered which can be applied to the requirement to attend two designated honors classes.
+Designated Honors Courses: Honors College students are required to take two designated Honors courses, either Bonaventure Program classes or electives.
+First-year students enter the University curriculum as a group, usually sharing a common experience in one Bonaventure Program Honors class in the Fall with the option of another in the Spring.
+Other upper-level courses are offered which can be applied to the requirement of two designated Honors classes.
+For example, all Great Books courses qualify as Honors courses.
 In special circumstances, exceptions to this requirement may be made.

-Contracted Honors Courses:

-Students may take other non-honors course for honors elective credit.
-To receive honors credit, the student must acquire and complete a directed studies form from the Honors Program Director.
-Students and the instructor should indicate how the coursework will meet the standards of the honors program.
-This may include additional readings, presentations, research, writing, lab work, service, and/or performances.
+Contracted Honors Courses: Students may take other courses for Honors elective credit.
+To receive Honors credit, the student must acquire and complete an Honors Contract form from the Dean of the Honors College.
+The student and the instructor should describe how the coursework meets the standards of the Honors College.
+This may include alternative or additional reading, presentation, research, writing, lab work, service, and/or performance.